Laustrup/BandwichPersistence/README.md

 ## Bandwich

-Bandwich is a collection of projects, where venues and bands/artists can connect with each other, with the purposes of arranging gigs together with one and another.
+Bandwich is a coollection of projects, where venues and bands/artists can connect with each other, with the purposes of arranging gigs together with one and another.

 These gigs can be hosted as an event for a venue on Bandwich, this event can be published and promoted with Bandwich,